rng-guy/NFSMWBartender/README.md

 * You can disable any feature of this set by deleting the file containing its parameters.
 This does not apply to the engagement-count fix, which is tied to this entire feature set instead.

-* This entire feature set is disabled if *any* free-roam Heat level lacks a valid "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`); each table must contain at least one vehicle.
+* You must specify at least one vehicle in each free-roam "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`), else Bartender will disable this entire feature set.

+* You should ensure that every HeavyStrategy you include in a given Heat level's `pursuitsupport` VltEd entry is only listed there once (e.g. there is not a second HeavyStrategy 3), and that there is also no more than one LeaderStrategy listed there.
+If you have duplicates there, they can cause the game (and Bartender) to misread their `Duration` VltEd parameters.

 * If this feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because this feature set fulfils their intended purposes with extended customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.

-* In each Heat level's `pursuitsupport` VltEd entry, ensure that every enabled HeavyStrategy is only listed once (e.g. there is not a second HeavyStrategy 3), and that there is no more than one LeaderStrategy enabled; otherwise, their `Duration` VltEd parameters might be misread.

 &nbsp;

 Regarding **helicopter (de / re)spawning** (`BartenderSettings\Advanced\Helicopter.ini`):

-* All vehicles you specify to replace the helicopter must each have the ``CHOPPER`` class assigned to them in their `pvehicle` VltEd entries, either directly or through parent entries.
+* You must assign the `CHOPPER` class to the `pvehicle` VltEd entries of all vehicles you pecify to replace the regular helicopter, either directly or through their parent VltEd entries.

 &nbsp;